codehaus-plexus/plexus-languages/plexus-java/src/site/markdown/usage.md

 The `ResolvePathRequest` also contains:

-  * mainModuleDescriptor: the path or file of the main module descriptor, can either be `mdouel-info.java` or `module-info.class`
+  * mainModuleDescriptor: the path or file of the main module descriptor, can either be `module-info.java` or `module-info.class`

   * additionalModules: the modules that will be addedusing `-add-modules`